Impulsive Behavior: What is it, what are its symptoms, causes and can it be diagnosed?

 What is impulsive behavior?

 The word impulse means the urge to do something.
-Impulsiveness can be defined as a particular way of perceiving the world, where there is a predisposition to act uncontrollably and fast when faced with an event, an interior or exterior stimuli.
+Impulsiveness can be defined as a particular way of perceiving the world, where there is a predisposition to act uncontrollably and fast when faced with an event, an interior or exterior stimulus.
 There is a flaw in the person’s analytical judgment meaning he/she doesn’t think about the consequences of their actions.

 Therefore, impulsive behavior is a tendency to act without thinking about the consequences of your actions and these actions usually occur in reaction to some event that has caused the person to have an emotional response.